 In-season, a W or FW licensed vessel may not carry, set or recover tagged traps for another W or FW licensed vessel.
 If a fish harvester locates and recovers their own lost gear, all catch must be released.
 Recovered traps must be emptied and rendered non-fishable immediately as they come on board.
+The recovery of lost traps must be reported (Section 7.5).

-Alternatively the fish harvester may attach a marker and line to the gear and advise a DFO manager or fishery officer of the location of the gear.
-Lost gear may not be recovered after the season has closed.
+Alternatively, the fish harvester may attach a marker and line to the gear and advise a DFO manager or fishery officer of the location of the gear.

+Lost gear may not be recovered after the area has closed.
 Contact the local DFO fishery office.